vanderpatrick/Skate-World/README.md

 ![Footer image](/assets/images/footer.png)

 - Team
-    - The team section is a three column grid with te propuse to quickly send information about the teachers to the user
+    - The team section is a three-column grid with the purpose to quickly send information about the teachers to the user
     - The section gives a brief info about the teacher with a photo for identification

 ![team section image](/assets/images/team.png)

 # Testing :

-Since this is a HTML and CSS project my main concearn was the responsivenes of the project while taking in account the validation of the html and css.
+Since this is an HTML and CSS project my main concern was the responsiveness of the project while taking into account the validation of the HTML and CSS.

- - The project was build with a desktop approuch, with this in mind i never thought how stresful it was to make everything responsive.
+ - The project was built with a desktop approach, with this in mind I never thought how stressful it was to make everything responsive.

- - It was used a lot of media quieries to responde not only to general screen sizes but also some for especific sizes.
+ - It was used a lot of media queries to respond not only to general screen sizes but also some for specific sizes.

  # Test Validators :